SifisoSithole/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c - This program prints with proper grammar, but the outcome is a piece of art.
 It uses printf

-6-size.c - This program prints the size of various types on the computer it is compiled and run on
+6-size.c - This program prints the size of various types on the computer it is compiled and run on 101-quote.c - This program prints and that piece of art is useful" - Dora Korpar, 2015-10-19 to the standard error